-Water is so important for your body, because let’s face it, if you don’t have any water, you’re not going to live long.
+Water is so important for your body because let’s face it, if you don’t have any water, you’re not going to live long.
 You need it to live, but what about drinking enough water.
 If you don’t, you’re actually going to create some major health problems.
 If you don’t hydrate enough, it will lead to digestive issues, along with circulatory issues, and that will cause weight gain, lethargy, and tiredness in the body.
-You need water, but did you know as well that water can impact your oral health as well. here is how your body will be affected by having water, and why you need to make sure that you have enough of this, since it will keep your mouth healthy and fresh in the simplest of manners.
+You need water, but did you know as well that water can impact your oral health as well. here is how your body will be affected by having water, and why you need to make sure that you have enough of this since it will keep your mouth healthy and fresh in the simplest of manners.

 First, it will get rid of oral bacteria.
 If you think about it’s like when you’ve had a day getting dirty, and you take a shower, or clean off the sweat that you have on your face.
 You do this every single day, right?
 Well, did you know that our mouths are similar in nature to this analogy.
 If you drink water, you can flush out the sugars and acids that are in the mouth.
 If you let sugars and acids sit around for too long, they start to move towards one another, attracting bacteria and allowing them to sustain, which will cause gum disease and cavities as well.

 Water will get rid of the leftover foods that are there in the mouth, and it will dilute the acids that are created by bacteria.
-Now, you need to realize that just drinking water once create a healthy mouth, for you still need to do the other oral hygiene activities, including brushing, flossing, and seeing the dentist Dallas tx on the regular.
+Now, you need to realize that just drinking water once create a healthy mouth, for you still need to do the other oral hygiene activities, including brushing, flossing, and seeing the InvisaligN dentist on a regular.
 But, if you have water instead of sodas and other sugary elements, this can in turn cause the harmful levels of sugar in your mouth to reduce, which n turn will keep your gums and teeth healthy.

 Along with that, it also can prevent dry mouth, along with bad breath.
 Have you ever had the morning breath that occurs from dry mouth?
 That is what happens when you don’t have enough saliva, and you wake up with your mouth continuously dry.
 This is what will cause bacteria to show up, and that will in turn make your breath stink.
 By having water as often as possible, you can reduce this in comparison to when you’re not able to, or if you can’t.